 There are buses through many of the main towns in the Peloponnese by the KTEL bus system, but they do fill up quickly and costs can also add up quickly if you’re touring throughout the entire region.

-As for getting to the Peloponnese, this itinerary leaves from Athens as the Athens International Airport is the main airport in mainland Greece.
+As for getting to the Peloponnese, this itinerary leaves from Athens as the Athens International Airport is the main airport on mainland Greece.
 There is also the Kalamata Airport on the western side of the Peloponnese, which has quite a few European routes throughout the summer months.

-5 to 7 Day Peloponnese Road Trip Itinerary
+5 to 7-Day Peloponnese Road Trip Itinerary

 Dating back to Prehistoric times, the Peloponnese region holds strong importance for Greece, its culture, and history.